-Home-School Communication
+Home-School Communication:

-In order to insure that all communication from school reaches home in a timely manner, Nativity School issues its newsletter, the Knightly News, on Friday.
+In order to insure that all communication from school reaches home in a timely manner, Nativity School issues its newsletter, the Knightly News, on Fridays.
 It is sent in paper form or via email.
+Nativity School's social media is updated with current events as well.
 Official school-wide emergency communications and or reminders will be sent using the FACTS messenger phone system.
 A phone message and/or an email will be sent.